- Pick the perfect protein.

 - Give it a soak or rub.

 We’re not talking about a spa day!
-Marinating or rubbing spices on poultry, fish and meat can add amazing flavor with the bonus of being able to use less salt.
+Marinating or rubbing spices on poultry, fish and meat can add amazing flavour with the bonus of being able to use less salt.
 All you need is about ½ cup of marinade or 1 tablespoon of spice rub for each pound of food.
-Try this simple marinade recipe and find others in our recipe center.
-Make a simple rub of your favorite spice (such as allspice, chili powder, cinnamon, cumin, garlic powder, paprika or rosemary) and black pepper.
+Try this simple marinade recipe and find others in our recipe centre.
+Make a simple rub of your favourite spice (such as allspice, chilli powder, cinnamon, cumin, garlic powder, paprika or rosemary) and black pepper.
 Safety tip: never reuse marinade or rub after raw meat has touched it.

-Just about all your favorite colorful fruits and veggies can be grilled, alone or in kebabs, giving them delicious flavor that might win over even the most committed carnivore.
+Just about all your favourite colourful fruits and veggies can be grilled, alone or in kebabs, giving them a delicious flavour that might win over even the most committed carnivore.
 The trick is to cut them into pieces that will cook quickly and evenly.
 Brush with a healthy oil to prevent sticking or use a grill basket to keep them out of the line of fire.
-Some favorites include asparagus, avocado, bell peppers, corn, eggplant, mushrooms, onions, potatoes, squash and zucchini.
+Some favourites include asparagus, avocado, bell peppers, corn, eggplant, mushrooms, onions, potatoes, squash and zucchini.